mar-bi/currency_converter/README.md

 # Currency Converter

 Offline first & mobile first web application.
-Converts currencies using latest conversion rate.
+It converts currencies using latest conversion rate.

-**Allows user:**
+_The app is a **ALC#7DaysOfCodeChallenge** individual project_.

+**Features:**

-1. Select currencies and amount for conversion
+1. The user can select currencies and amount for conversion
 2. Convert currencies while the application is online and offline.
+3. Offline conversion works only for currencies have been used by user.
+4. The app notifies user when it cannot get the rate due to the connection.

 **Built with:**